Conservula

-Conservula is a genus of moths of the family Noctuidae described by Augustus Radcliffe Grote in 1874.
+Conservula is a genus of moths in the family Noctuidae that was first erected by Augustus Radcliffe Grote in 1874.

 Description

 Its eyes are naked and without lashes.
 The proboscis is fully developed.
 Palpi upturned and reaching vertex of head, thickly scaled where the third joint minute.
 Antennae simple in both sexes.
 Metathorax with tufts which are well developed in the American species, slight in other regions.
 Abdomen without tufts.
 Tibia spineless.
 Forewings with non-crenulate cilia.